Higher-Page Hodge Theory of Compact Complex Manifolds: Page- - -manifolds

 One writes $A\simeq_r B$ if there exist such an $E_r$-isomorphism.
-The usefulness of this notion stems from the following
+The usefulness of this notion stems from the following statements.

-\begin{Lem} ([Ste18, Prop.
-12]) If $H$ is a linear functor from the category of double complexes to the category of vector spaces which maps squares and even-length zigzags of length $\leq 2r$ to $0$, then $H(f)$ is an isomorphism for any $E_r$-isomorphism $f$. \end{Lem} \begin{Lem} ([Ste18, Prop.
-11]) For two double complexes $A,B$ one has $A\simeq_1 B$ if and only if `the same zigzags occur in $A$ and $B$', i.e. $\mult_Z(A)=\mult_Z(B)$ for all zigzags $Z$. \end{Lem} \begin{Ex} Examples of functors $H$ satisfying the hypotheses of Lemma \ref{Lem: E_r isos in cohomology} are provided by $H_{DR},H_{BC}^{p,q}, E_r^{p,q}$ or $H_A^{p,q}$, as well as by $E_{r,BC}^{p,q}$ and $E_{r,A}^{p,q}$ that will be introduced further down.
-This, together with the following duality Lemma, opens up a second way of proving duality statements for these cohomologies, but we will not pursue this further here. \end{Ex}
+\begin{Lem} ([38, Prop.
+12]) If $H$ is a linear functor from the category of double complexes to the category of vector spaces which maps squares and even-length zigzags of length $<2r$ to $0$, then $H(f)$ is an isomorphism for any $E_r$-isomorphism $f$.